EmmaRubiH/WinterQuiz/README.md

 #### The color chosen for the project are:

-This is the primary colors used for the website.
+These are the primary colors used for the website.
-And i used black an white color for text.
+And i used black and white color for the text.

 ![color board](/assets/image/colors%20board.png)